opthasjmr/studio/netram_starter_kit/apps/mobile-client/README.md

-# Netram Mobile Client
+# Vision Care Plus Mobile Client

-This directory is a placeholder for the Netram Eye Health Platform mobile application.
+This directory is a placeholder for the Vision Care Plus Eye Health Platform mobile application.

 ## Technology Choice